Sands Point, New York: Town representation

-Sands Point is located in the Town of North Hempstead's 6th council district, which as of August 2022 is represented on the North Hempstead Town Council by Mariann Dalimonte (D – Port Washington).
+Sands Point is located in the Town of North Hempstead's 6th council district, which as of July 2025 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

 Nassau County representation

-Sands Point is located in Nassau County's 11th Legislative district, which as of August 2022 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+Sands Point is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

-Sands Point is located within the New York State Assembly's 16th Assembly district, which as of August 2022 is represented by Gina Sillitti (D–Manorhaven).
+Sands Point is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Sands Point is located in the New York State Senate's 7th State Senate district, which as of August 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Sands Point is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Sands Point is located in New York's 3rd congressional district, which as of August 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Sands Point is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Sands Point is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Sands Point is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Sands Point voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Sands Point voters voted for Kamala D. Harris (D).

 Parks and recreation

 The Sands Point Golf Club and the Village Club of Sands Point are both located in Sands Point.

-The Village Club, once the IBM Country Club, was purchased in 1994 by the village.
+The Village Club, which was formerly the IBM Country Club, was purchased in 1994 by the village.

 Additionally, Nassau County's Sands Point Preserve is located within the village.

 Education

 School district

-Sands Point is located entirely within the boundaries of (and is thus served by) the Port Washington Union Free School District.
-As such, all students who reside within the village and attend public schools go to Port Washington's schools.
+Sands Point is located entirely in the Port Washington Union Free School District.
+As such, all children who reside within the village and attend public schools go to Port Washington's schools.

-Additionally the Port Washington UFSD's Guggenheim Elementary School is located within the village.
+Additionally, the Port Washington UFSD's Guggenheim Elementary School is located within the village.

 Library district

-Sands Point is located entirely within the boundaries of the Port Washington Library District.
+Sands Point is located entirely within the boundaries of the Port Washington Library District, which is served by the Port Washington Public Library in Baxter Estates.